fendit/MP/ExpensesTracker/ReadMe.md

 No worries!
 The script will, at your service, create an excel workbook for you if it does not exist in your directory.

+### Purpose
+This script is to show that:
+1. It is quite straightforward to create your own expenses tracker
+1. It is a good way to understand your previous consumption pattern
+1. It is a cornerstone of planning how much to spend or save in upcoming months

+### Objectives
+1. Create a workbook with 12 sheets (each sheet represents a month)
+1. Create a dataframe in Pandas that can store inputs
+1. Export the dataframe to the designated sheet
+1. Allow users to select between options (e.g. select which month to record expenses, which category the expenses belongs to)
+1. Generate a donut chart of expenses distribution in terms of category

 ### Inputs
 1. No of items of expenses for recording
 1. Date of expenses